A Little Kiss: Ratings

-"A Little Kiss" was the most watched episode of Mad Men to that point, with 3.5 million viewers overall and 1.6 million viewers in the 18-49 demographic.
-Before the fifth season, Mad Men had never gotten above a 1.00 in the 18-49 demographic.
+"A Little Kiss" was the most watched episode of Mad Men to that point, with 3.5 million viewers and 1.6 million viewers in the 18-49 demographic.
+Before the fifth season, Mad Men had never got above a 1.00 in the 18-49 demographic.
 The premiere's core viewer demographic was adults aged 25–54 at 1.7 million viewers.
 This was an increase from the same core group during the season four premiere at 1.4 million viewers.
 Charlie Collier, AMC's president, said that "For each of the five Mad Men seasons Matthew Weiner and his team have crafted a beautifully told story and each season a larger audience has responded; a rare accomplishment.
 We couldn't be more proud of this program, the brilliant writers, cast and crew, and the entire team on each side of the camera."

 Critical reception

 "A Little Kiss" received very approving reviews from the television critic community.
 USA Today writer Robert Bianco gave it four out of four stars, praising the high level of achievement in the writing and directing as well as the cast led by the "shockingly under-Emmyed Jon Hamm, playing a man who is his own deeply flawed invention and letting us see the effort and pain behind the charade.
 But there's not a weak performer on view Sunday, from the preternaturally assured Kiernan Shipka as Sally to old pro Robert Morse as Bert."
 TV Guide critic Matt Roush opined that "the civil rights movement provides ironic bookends for the episode, reflecting how insular the universe is for these smug but deeply flawed purveyors of the American dream, none more memorable and maddening than Don Draper (Jon Hamm), the alpha hunk who appears to have it all.
 But some things never change in the world of Mad Men: the high quality of acting, writing, production design and detail."
 Newsday reviewer Verne Gay gave it an "A" grade, citing that "Mad Men is back and back in all the right ways -- the humor, the writing, the period details, and best of all, the flawless attention to these characters and their cluttered interior worlds."
 Alan Sepinwall of HitFix said that "the premiere suggests that the only other show that belongs with it in the discussion for the best drama on television is the same one we were talking about last season.
 At the top level, there is Breaking Bad, and there is also — finally, thankfully, exceptionally — Mad Men, and then there is everything else."